ZeeCoder/capifony-deploy-info-bundle/README.md

 As the name suggests, this bundle assumes a Capifony deployment process.

 The bundle adds a simple footer for the dev environment, showing when was the last deployment, and what is the current "version".
-(Which is the name of the root folder on the server.)
+(Which is the name of the project's current folder on the server.)

 Usage
 -----